Less is More: A Sonnet Sequence about Profoundly Paunchy Poetry as Opposed to Perfect Poetry

 A Homer makes a great big deal of pike

 Through eyeball.
-His intention is to bilk
+The intention is to bilk

 Or Wales–wherever.
 Sitting on a throne